apache/qpid-interop-test/docs/USERGUIDE.md

 #### 6.4.5 jms-messages-test
 This test sends each of the JMS-defined message types.

-In addition to the common options described above, the following options are availbe to this test:
+In addition to the common options described above, the following options are available to this test:

 Option | Description |
 -------|-------------|
---include-type[^10] | Name of JMS message type to include.
+`--include-type`[^10] | Name of JMS message type to include.
 See list of JMS message types below.
 May be used multiple times. |
---exclude-type[^10] | Name of JMS message type to exclude.
+`--exclude-type`[^10] | Name of JMS message type to exclude.
 See list of JMS message types below.
 May be used multiple times. |

 [^10]: Mutually exclusive